-Mark is an accomplished trial lawyer specializing in the areas of product liability, industrial machine product safety and employer intentional torts.
-Mark is author of a national publication on product liability pretrial practices and strategies.
-He is a frequent lecturer on employer intentional torts and related product safety issues throughout the State of Ohio.
+Mr. Wakefield is an accomplished trial lawyer specializing in the areas of product liability, industrial machine product safety and employer intentional torts.
+He is author of a national publication on product liability pretrial practices and strategies, and is a frequent lecturer on employer intentional torts and related product safety issues throughout the State of Ohio.

 Mark has obtained million dollar recoveries for clients in both state and federal courts.
 He has served as an adjunct professor at Case Western Reserve School of Law and as the alumni advisor of the law school’s international moot court team.

-Some of Mark’s areas of specialty include: product liability, industrial machine product safety, and employer intentional torts.
+Some of Mark’s areas of focus include: product liability, industrial machine product safety, and employer intentional torts.

 After being severely injured in an accident caused by an intoxicated driver, a young woman made a claim against her insurance agent for failing to obtain complete automobile insurance coverage.
 After receiving the limits of the driver’s coverage, the passenger received an additional $500,000 from the agent due to the agent’s failure to obtain uninsured motorist coverage.